Brazilian Intelligence Agency: Brazilian Intelligence Agency

+The Brazilian Intelligence Agency is a government entity created on December 7, 1999, by the law 9.883/1999, during the administration of Fernando Henrique Cardoso.
+Between the time period of the extinction of the (National Information Service (Brazil), in 1990, and on its creation, in 1999, the Federal Governmentintelligence assessment was in charge by secretaries and sub secretaries of Military Office, all under Interpol's General Agent Coordination given to Brazil's government, Dr. William Magalhães.
+Therefore, the summary of the connections between ABIN and the National Information Service is that they occupy the same buildings, and that part of the Institutional Security Bureau continued working in intelligence assessment after Institutional Security Bureau was extinct, while the majority of the workers was fired.

 In 2024, an investigation was launched after it emerged that the agency had carried out surveillance on prominent critics of former president Jair Bolsonaro when he was still in office, including three justices of the Supreme Federal Court and a speaker of the Chamber of Deputies (Brazil).
 Among those alleged to have been involved were Bolsonaro's son Carlos, the then-head of ABIN Alexandre Ramagem, and his deputy Alessandro Moretti, who was dismissed along with four agency department heads by President Luiz Inácio Lula da Silva.

 In 2025, the Brazilian government admitted that ABIN had conducted espionage on Paraguayan officials during the presidency of Jair Bolsonaro.

+Organizational Structure

+Abin is made up of various Departments and Secretariats including: